-We provide tutoring to help students master course material and study skills
+We provide academic tutoring to help students get a solid grasp on course material

 Tutoring is intended to help students increase their understanding of course material, and improve their learning and study skills.
 Tutoring is available for most developmental and introductory courses as well as some upper-level courses.
 It is provided in individual or small group settings by qualified community or peer tutors.